QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Rewrite Middleware

 \subsection{Structured Knowledge Base}

-Preparing the knowledge base involves the following steps: (i) collecting SQL rewrite knowledge from various resources, (ii) filtering untrustworthy content, (iii) enhancing the knowledge, and (iv) retrieving relevant knowledge for specific tasks.
+Many query rewrite strategies developed by DBAs cannot be effectively utilized by LLMs.
+This limitation arises because such knowledge is sparsely represented in the LLMs’ training data, making it difficult for them to extract and apply these strategies without explicit guidance provided in the prompt.
+To address this, we construct a structured knowledge base to systematically manage various rewrite strategies.
+The construction process consists of four steps: (i) collecting SQL rewrite knowledge from diverse sources, (ii) filtering unreliable content, (iii) enriching the collected entries, and (iv) retrieving the most relevant rules for each rewrite.
 The Knowledge Base $\mathcal{K}$ is defined as follows: